JesusVazquezDev/Cisco-CCNA-Commands-Cheat-Sheet/README.md

 |:----------:|:-------------:|
-`vlan` *vlan-id* | Enter to configuration vlan mode `show vlan/ show vlan brief` | Lists each VLAN and all interfaces assigned to that VLAN but does not include trunks
+`vlan` *vlan-id* | Enter to configuration vlan mode `show vlan/ show vlan brief` | Lists each VLAN and all interfaces assigned to that VLAN but does not include trunks `switchport mode trunk` |  Set the interface  link type as a trunk link `show interfaces trunk` |  Displays information about the operational trunks along with their VLANs `switchport trunk encapsulation dot1q` | 	Sets the 802.1Q encapsulation on the trunk port